carl-vbn/minecraft-voxel-loader/README.md

 ### 3. The Mod
 The mod can be built and launched from source or installed using the provided `.jar`file.
 It requires the Fabric Mod loader.
 Once installed, drag the mod file into your `mods` folder located inside your `.minecraft` directory.
 You will also need to download the Fabric API mod (which is different from the loader) and place it in the `mods` folder as well.
-**The recording feature of the mod only seems to work with Minecraft 1.17 (not 1.17.1), so be careful to install that version of the Fabric Loader and API.**
 Once installed, simply start the game using the Fabric profile.
 You should have access to the added commands.

 **Commands (only usable when having access to cheats in the world/server)**: